Liver cancer: Epidemiology

 Globally, liver cancer is common and increasing.
-Most recent epidemiological data suggests that liver cancer is in the top 10 for both prevalence and mortality (noted to be the 6th leading cause of cancer and 4th most common cause of death).
+Most recent epidemiological data suggests that liver cancer is in the Top 10 for both prevalence and mortality (noted to be the sixth-leading cause of cancer and fourth most-common cause of death).
 The Global Burden of Disease Liver Cancer Collaboration found that from 1990 to 2015 the new cases of liver cancer per year increased by 75%.
 Estimates based on most recent data suggest that each year there are 841,000 new liver cancer diagnoses and 782,000 deaths across the globe.
 Liver cancer is the most common cancer in Egypt, the Gambia, Guinea, Mongolia, Cambodia, and Vietnam.
 In terms of gender breakdown, globally liver cancer is more common in men than in women.

-Given that HCC is the most common type of liver cancer, the areas around the world with the most new cases of HCC each year are Northern and Western Africa as well as Eastern and South-Eastern Asia.
+Given that HCC is the most-common type of liver cancer, the areas around the world with the most new cases of HCC each year are Northern and Western Africa as well as Eastern and South-Eastern Asia.
 China has 50% of HCC cases globally, and more than 80% of total cases occur in sub-Saharan Africa or in East-Asia due to hepatitis B virus.
 In these high disease burden areas, evidence indicates the majority of the HBC and HCV infections occur via perinatal transmission (also called mother-to-child transmission).
 However, it is important to note that the risk factors for HCC varies by geographic region.
-For example, in China chronic HBV infection and aflatoxin are the largest risk factors; whereas, in Mongolia it is a combination of HBV and HCV co-infection and high levels of alcohol use that are driving the high levels of HCC.
+For example, in China, chronic HBV infection and aflatoxin are the largest risk factors; whereas, in Mongolia, it is a combination of HBV and HCV co-infection and high levels of alcohol use that are driving the high levels of HCC.

 In terms of intrahepatic cholangiocarcinoma, we currently do not have sufficient epidemiological data because it is a rare cancer.
 According to the United States National Cancer Institute, the incidence of cholangiocarcinoma is not known.
 Cholangiocarcinoma also has a significant geographical distribution, with Thailand showing the highest rates worldwide due to the presence of liver fluke.

-In the United States there were 42,810 new cases of liver and intrahepatic bile duct cancer in 2020, which represents 2.4% of all new cancer cases in the United States.
+In the United States, there were 42,810 new cases of liver and intrahepatic bile duct cancer in 2020, which represents 2.4% of all new cancer cases in the United States.
 There are about 89.950 people who have liver and intrahepatic liver cancer in the United States.
 In terms of mortality, the 5-year survival rate for liver and intrahepatic bile duct cancers in the United States is 19.6%.
-In the United States there is an estimated 1% chance of getting liver cancer across the lifespan, which makes this cancer relatively rare.
+In the United States, there is an estimated 1% chance of getting liver cancer across the lifespan, which makes this cancer relatively rare.
 Despite the low number of cases, it is one of the top causes of cancer deaths.

+A study by The Lancet published in July 2025 stated that cases of liver cancer could almost double by 2050, rising to 1.52 million a year, if current trends are to continue.